saikalyan15/Sai-Web/content/blog/self-hosted-n8n-oracle-cloud.md

 This is now a secure, production-ready setup with your own subdomain and HTTPS.
 Let me know if you need a follow-up on CI/CD or backups!

 Happy automating 🤖✨
+#### Note: Special thanks to ChatGPT and Claude for helping me through my debug sessions and compiling all the steps in this post.